secretstartups/handbook/content/handbook/security/external-security-communications-procedure.md

 ## Purpose

-This procedure is intended to identify the Security Organization’s ownership and approval on categories/topics of external communication.
+This procedure is intended to identify the Security Organization's ownership and approval on categories/topics of external communication.

 ## Scope